3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The \<volumedata> defines the volumetric properties in the interior of a \<mesh> element.

-The child-element of the \<volumedata> element reference the field-data given by \<scalarfield>- and \<vector3dfiled>-elements and defines how they are mapped to specific properties within the interior volume of the enclosing mesh.
+The child-element of the \<volumedata> element reference a function, that has to match the signature requirements of the child element.
 Volumedata MUST only be used in a mesh of object type "model" or "solidsupport".
 This ensures that the \<mesh> defines a volume.
 Moreover, the volumedata-element MUST not be used in a mesh that is referenced as "originalmesh" by any other mesh.
 This excludes the possibility to implicitly mirror volumedata, which makes it easier to consume files with this extension.